OverengineeredOne/Docs/developer-guide/src/introduction.md

 These cover the infrastructure that the cloud at home services use to manage and deploy the apps used for the cloud apps as well as the development environments.
-Don't worry most of this will soon be abstracted away and will not require expertise in.
+Don't worry most of this will soon be abstracted away and will not require expertise in to use Overengineered.
 We will cover enough information to be able to unblock yourself in the case of an issue or unforseen problem.

-* **Docker** - We primarily use [Docker](https://docker.com/) for the build tools, but primarily use [Containard](https://containerd.io/) for the container service.
+* **Docker** - We primarily use [Docker](https://docker.com/) for the build tools, but  use [Containard](https://containerd.io/) for the container service.
 * **Kubernetes** - [Kubernetes](https://kubernetes.io/) is a container orchestration service to manage containers across all devices within your network.
 We specifically use [k3s](https://k3s.io/) since it supports the arm architecture and can easily be ran on Raspberry